rurban/ctl/docs/algorithm.md

     generate
     generate_range (C++20)

-assigns the results of successive function calls to every element in a range. _(NYI)_ saves the result of a function in a range.
+assigns the results of successive function calls to every element in a range.

     generate_n
     generate_n_range (C++20)